 What We've Learned About The Best Ransomware Protection

-Fortunately, even with the increase in ransomware variants, the techniques threat actors use remain mainly the same, giving security teams a trustworthy game plan for protecting against ransomware attacks.
+Fortunately, even with the increase in ransomware variants, threat actors' techniques remain the same, giving security teams a trustworthy game plan for protecting against ransomware attacks.
 This article will discuss ransomware mitigation strategies that have worked with our clients and how you can implement these in your organization.

-ransomware stat Attempted attacks and data breach are inevitable, and organizations don't want to have to choose between losing their data or paying a ransom.
-Because of this, it is important to take the necessary steps to protect your networks while also reducing the chance of your company being hit by ransomware.
-Doing this requires a multilayered security approach that includes network, edge, data center, and application controls as well as up-to-date threat intelligence.
+Attempted attacks and data breach are inevitable, and organizations don't want to choose between losing their data or paying a ransom; taking the necessary steps to protect your networks while reducing the chance of your company getting hit by malware ransomware is important.
+Doing this requires a multilayered security approach that includes network, edge, data center, application controls, and up-to-date threat intelligence.ransomware defense

-You must not only implement the best security processes and tools, but also consider the importance of cybersecurity education in your mitigation strategy.
-It is a great defense against hackers by teaching employees how to recognize ransomware attacks and educating them on strong cyber hygiene practices.
+You must implement the best cybersecurity tools and processes when considering the importance of cybersecurity education in your mitigation strategy.
+It is an excellent defense against hackers by teaching employees how to recognize ransomware attacks and educating them on strong cyber hygiene practices.

-Security gaps in any organization could lead to it falling prey to ransomware attacks.
-These are some of the most common problems security teams face as well as their organizations, which can make thransomware defense em more susceptible to cyberattacks:
+Security gaps in any organization could lead to it falling prey to all types of ransomware attacks.
+These are some of the most common problems security teams and their organizations face, which can make them more susceptible to cyberattacks:

-• Inadequate cyber hygiene education among employees: human behavior is still a major factor in security incidents.
-Your organization could be at risk if employees are not educated about cybersecurity.
+• Inadequate cyber and email security training and awareness among employees: human behavior is still a significant factor in security incidents.
+Your organization could be at risk if employees are not informed and educated about cybersecurity.
 The Verizon 2022 Data Breach Investigations Report shows that 82% of breaches in the last year were human-related.

-• Weak password policy: insufficient or insufficient policies regarding employee credentials can increase the chance that an organization will suffer a security breach.
+• Weak password policy: insufficient passwords or policies regarding employee credentials can increase the chance that an organization will suffer email security breaches.
 Nearly 50% of all attacks involve compromised credentials.

-• Insufficient security monitoring processes and procedures: there is no single tool that can provide all the tools your security team requires to monitor and protect against cyber threats such as ransomware.
-You can manage the risk of your enterprise by using a layered security strategy.
+• Lack of proper security monitoring processes and procedures: your security team only requires a few cybersecurity tools to monitor and protect against email threats such as ransomware.
+You can manage the risk of your enterprise by using a layered email security strategy.

-• IT and security staff shortages: data indicates that cybersecurity skills gaps are a constant challenge for CISOs.
-How to retain and attract new talent, while ensuring that current members have the right training and upskilling opportunities.
+• IT and security staff shortages: data indicates that cybersecurity skill gaps are a constant challenge for CISOs.
+Companies must determine how to retain and attract new talent while ensuring current members have the proper training and upskilling opportunities.

 Strategy 1: Stick to Strong Basics But Do Nothing Specific for Ransomware Defense

-Many CISOs believe that basic security policies can prevent most attacks.
-Even if the majority can be avoided by executing the basics properly, there will still be attacks that get through.
-This approach is effective for companies with the following attributes:
+Many CISOs believe that basic email security policies can prevent most attacks.
+Even if the majority can be avoided by executing the basics properly, attacks will still get through.
+This approach is practical for companies where:

 • The enterprise does not store or process sensitive customer data directly.

-• Internal sensitive data, such as employee data, is stored and processed through SaaS providers.
+• Internal sensitive data, such as employee data, is stored and processed through SaaS providers to prevent data loss.

 • Other valuable data, such as code repositories, file shares, etc., are secured via well-executed identity and access management.